 - Install an alarm or "announcing system" that chimes when exterior doors and windows open.

 Caregivers of people with Alzheimer’s disease have to view their homes through new eyes in order to identify and correct safety risks.
 Creating a safe home environment can prevent many stressful and dangerous situations.
 Prevention begins with a safety assessment of every room in your home.
-Use the following room-by-room checklist to alert you to potential hazards and to record any changes you need to make.

 - Install secure locks on all outside windows and doors, especially if they are prone to wandering.